MovingBlocks/movingblocks.github.com/blog/2024-06-26-third-revival-milestone-complete/index.md

 posttype: blog
 title: "Exploring Revival Milestone 3 - Upgrades, Fixes and Improvements Left, Right and Center"
 cover: "./cover.jpg"
 description: "Exploring Terasology Revival Milestone 3: Our continued focus on performance and quality was supported by various fixes left and right.
 We’re celebrating our achievements and planning our path ahead.
-We’re nearing the gameplay content work phase: Almost Ready!"
+We’re laying the foundations for new and improved gameplay: Almost Ready!"
 author: "Niruandaleth"
 date: "2024-06-26"
 tags: ["Announcement"]